 These substitutions aren’t perfect as hop chemistry is pretty complex.

 We wanted to make this list of substitutions with varietals that are easy to find when possible.
 For Columbus, we recommend substituting with the following hops:

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Columbus hops for IPA, Pale Ale, Lager, Stout, and Barleywine.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Columbus for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.